MicrosoftDocs/Hololens/hololens/hololens2-options.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/d3YT8j0yYl0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-If you've already received this device or would like to see next steps, continue reading [here](hololens2-options.md#hololens-2-with-dynamics-365-remote-assist-1)
+Continue reading next steps with the [Remote Assist option](hololens2-options.md#hololens-2-with-dynamics-365-remote-assist-1)

 ### HoloLens 2 Development Edition

 - You get the device and all benefits mentioned in [What is the same?.](hololens2-options.md#what-is-the-same)
-- You can only order the 1 device and can&#39;t use the device in a commercial practice.
-However you many use that device to develop commercially sold applications.
+- The Development Edition is not permitted to be deployed with a commercially distributed solution.
+The Development Edition is permitted to be deployed in the aiding of the development and/or testing of applications in a commercial setting.
+- The HoloLens 2 Development Edition includes a HoloLens 2, $500 in Azure credits, a 3-month Unity Pro Trial, and a 3-month Pixyz plugin trial.
-- You'll have access to a 3 month Unity Pro trial.
-Learn more [Unity](https://unity.com/), a real-time 3D development platform.
+    - Learn more [Unity](https://unity.com/), a real-time 3D development platform.
-- You'll also receive a matching 3 month PiXYZ trial for use with the [PiXYZ plug-in for Unity](https://www.pixyz-software.com/plugin/), a bridge for connecting the engineering &amp; CAD worlds with the development world.
+    - 3 month PiXYZ trial for use with the [PiXYZ plug-in for Unity](https://www.pixyz-software.com/plugin/), a bridge for connecting the engineering &amp; CAD worlds with the development world.

-If you've already received this device or would like to see next steps, continue reading [here](hololens2-options.md#hololens-2-development-edition-1)
+    - $500 in Azure credits for [Azure services](https://azure.microsoft.com/resources/).

+Continue reading next steps with the [Development Edition option.](hololens2-options.md#hololens-2-development-edition-1)

 ## If you just got your HoloLens 2 device order, here&#39;s what to do next.